kuhree/www/src/content/writing/adding-new-posts.md

 ## Headings

 There's one thing to note about headings.
-The AstroPaper blog posts use title (title in the frontmatter) as the main heading of the post.
+The AstroPaper posts use title (title in the frontmatter) as the main heading of the post.
 Therefore, the rest of the heading in the post should be using h2 \~ h6.

 This rule is not mandatory, but highly recommended for visual, accessibility and SEO purposes.